 Riviera is a Par 71 (35-36) that measures 7,349 yards.
 Finding the fairways and even the right part of the fairways is key in order to attack pins and set up birdie opportunities.
 The fairways and rough consist of a tough strain of grass called Kikuya which makes for perfect lies on the fairway, sitting the ball up.
 However in the rough the grass grabs and covers the ball minimising the ability to control shots.

-Tiger Woods is in the field this week and no doubt will attract the lion’s share of the media spotlight.
-As a 16-year-old amateur, Woods made his first PGA Tour start in 1992 at Riviera, competing on a sponsor’s exemption.
+As a 16-year-old amateur, Tiger Woods made his first PGA Tour start in 1992 at Riviera, competing on a sponsor’s exemption.

-Greens in Regulation is again the key attribute.
+Greens in Regulation is the key attribute this week.
 With a premium on playing from the short stuff, distance gives way to accuracy from the tee.
 Experienced accurate ball strikers tend to do best with an efficient game tee-to-cup.
 Riviera is no bargain for scrambling so an A-game is required in getting the ball up and down around the small green complexes.

 Almost 80% of Bubba’s strokes gained on the field average came tee-to-green.
 The left-hander finished the week T27 for Driving Accuracy, T21 for Driving Distance, T7 for GIR and 13th for Putts per GIR

-In 2017, Dustin Johnson captured the Genesis Open with a five shot victory that propelled him to number one in the Official World Golf Ranking.
+The 2017 champion, Dustin Johnson, captured the Genesis Open with a five shot victory that propelled him to number one in the Official World Golf Ranking.
 His impressive play from the tee, in particular his length, coupled with a sure putting stroke were key to getting the job done.
-DJ had this to say after;

-Dustin finished the week 1st in Strokes Gained Off-The-Tee and 3rd in Stokes Gained Putting giving a combined 12.57 stroke gain on the field average.
-He finished the week T45 for Driving Accuracy, 1st for Driving Distance, 1st for GIR and T16 for Putts per GIR.
+DJ finished the week 1st in Strokes Gained Off-The-Tee and 3rd in Stokes Gained Putting giving a combined 12.57 stroke gain on the field average for the week.
+Other stats included T45 for Driving Accuracy, 1st for Driving Distance, 1st for GIR and T16 for Putts per GIR.

 2015 saw seven players having at least a share of the lead during the final round.
 James Hahn got up-and-down from behind the 18th green in regulation play to save par for a -2(69) and earn a place in a playoff with Dustin Johnson and Paul Casey.
 He holed a 25-foot birdie putt at the third extra hole to capture his first PGA Tour title.
 Hahn won with a negative Strokes Gained Putting ranking 50th for the stat.